Utah Administrative Code

 (1) An educator, test administrator or proctor, administrator, or school employee may not:

-(a) provide a student directly or indirectly with a specific question, answer, or the content of any specific item in a standardized assessment prior to assessment administration;
+(a) provide a student directly or indirectly with a specific question, answer, or the content of any specific item in a statewide assessment prior to assessment administration;

 (b) download, copy, print, take a picture of, or make any facsimile of protected assessment material prior to, during, or after assessment administration without express permission of the Superintendent and an LEA administrator;

-(c) change, alter, or amend any student online or paper response or any other standardized assessment material at any time in a way that alters the student's intended response;
+(c) change, alter, or amend any student online or paper response answer or any other statewide material at any time in a way that alters the student's intended response;

-(d) use any prior form of any standardized assessment, including pilot assessment materials, that the Superintendent has not released in assessment preparation without express permission of the Superintendent and an LEA administrator;
+(d) use any prior form of any statewide assessment, including pilot assessment materials, that the Superintendent has not released in assessment preparation without express permission of the Superintendent and an LEA administrator;

-(g) fail to administer a state required assessment within the designated assessment window;
+(g) fail to administer a statewide assessment within the designated assessment window;

 (h) submit falsified data;